-On a calendar basis the lists should note such matters as electrolyte levels in storage batteries, pressure gauges on dry chemical fire extinguishers, and all navigation lights.
-Check the operation of automatic bilge alarms or pump switches by running water into the boat.
+On a calendar basis the lists should note such matters as electrolyte levels in storage batteries, pressure dry chemical gauges on extinguishers. and all navigation lights.
+Check the operation automatic bilge alarms or pump switches by running water into the boat.
 Periodically close and open sea cocks several times to ensure their free and easy operation in case they are needed in an emergency.
 Equipment and supplies carried on board for emergencies should be inspected for any signs of deterioration.